A call to arms: making the case for more reusable libraries: Scientific Code Development

 Although these are just simple examples, they are depictive of the status quo and it is more than likely that many more aspects of widely used programs have similar deficiencies.
-Simply by adopting the current best practices throughout various programs, calculations could be made easier and faster to run.
+Simply by adopting the current best practices throughout various programs, calculations could be made easier and faster to run in terms of both human and computer time.
 However, the issue is that these best practices are at present hard to propagate between programs, as everything needs to be reimplemented from scratch in every program.